gaweinbergi/valgrind/README.md

 [![Build Status](https://travis-ci.org/pmem/valgrind.svg)](https://travis-ci.org/pmem/valgrind)

-This is the top-level README.md the enhanced version on Valgrind.
+This is the top-level README.md for the pmem-enhanced version of Valgrind.
 This version has support for the new CLFLUSHOPT, PCOMMIT and CLWB instructions.
-It also introduces a new tool called pmemcheck which validates the correctness of stores made to persistent memory.
+It also introduces a new tool called **pmemcheck**, which validates the correctness of stores made to persistent memory.
 Be aware that this is still a prototype tool.